 What we do

-Quality assurance is an initiative to improve the quality of care provided to people we support.
+Before the change in legislation, we had a positive approach to Quality Assurance and created an Assurance Framework.
+The framework was created to monitor and improve the quality of care provided to people we support.

 The Quality Assurance team will